 It also improves your insulin sensitivity and the lipid levels in your blood.
-So while a low- intensity workout on the elliptical might not burn a lot of calories, you will still stand to gain some health benefits if you have certain types of heart conditions.
+So while the calorie burn of a low-intensity workout on the elliptical might not be huge, you will still stand to gain some health benefits if you have certain types of heart conditions.

-Let’s suppose you weigh 180 pounds and you exercise on an elliptical machine for 30 minutes at moderate to vigorous intensity.
-Using the estimate given by our research-based calculator, you can estimate the energy you burn on an elliptical machine at around 292 kilocalories.
+Let’s suppose you weigh 185 pounds and you exercise on an elliptical machine for 30 minutes at moderate intensity.
+Using the estimate given by our research-based calculator, you can estimate the energy you burn on an elliptical machine at around 216 kilocalories.

 A medium-intensity workout will involve more activity than a light-intensity exercise on an elliptical at a steady pace for the 30 minutes you will be using the machine.
 It is not a strenuous activity, but it does help burn a significant number of calories because of the amount of time spent on the machine.

 And now let’s take a look at high-intensity workouts on the machine.
-According to the calorie burned calculator, you stand to burn as much as 472 calories in a 30-minute workout.
+According to the calories burned calculator, you stand to burn as much as 252 calories in a 30-minute workout.
 At higher-intensity settings using the elliptical, best practice is not to go for a steady workout at this resistance level.
 Instead, you should opt for intervals of extra strenuous exercise for bursts of 30 to 60 seconds at a time with a few moments of rest in between.

 This will help you to complete a proper 30-minute session on the elliptical without exhausting yourself.